tsackton/taelgarverse/docs/gods-and-religions/religions/northern-folk-religions/kestavo.md

 Each kestavo also can only carry prayers to [Ako](<../../gods/high-gods/divine-presence.md>) if they are nearby.
 This leads to both pilgrimages to specific shrines as well as a great importance on having a shrine in each community, as a center of worship.
 A new village cannot be established if no kestavo will watch over it.

-Personal shrines are rare -- there is little point in having a shrine if the kestavo doesn’t inhabit it, and the rituals to coax a kestavo to establish a second home are long and complex.
-So some rare homes have personal shrines, but most do not.
-Some shrines are not in communities, when the kestavo happens to be attached to a natural place that no people live.
-Most notably, neither Romil nor Kamak live near human settlements.

 Vazska don’t have homes -- they are the children of the west wind, and everywhere.
 Rituals around them are mostly in the form of bribes or threats to keep them away.
 Sometimes people ask them to bring curses on their enemies etc.